KshitijMhatre/duckduckgo-images-api/README.md

 ### note

-The DuckDuckGo provides an instant answer API.
+DuckDuckGo provides an instant answer API.
 This package does not use this route.
 This package mocks the browser behaviour using the same request format.
 Use it wisely.